Forbes Smiley: Thefts and arrest

 On June 8, 2005, the discovery of an X-Acto blade on the floor of the reading room in the Beinecke Rare Book and Manuscript Library at Yale University led to Smiley's arrest.
 The blade was found by Ellen Cordes, the head of public services for the library.
 She looked through the sign-in register and did a search of his name on the internet, found he was a rare maps dealer, and called security.
 Although three maps on his person matched those missing from books he had just examined in the Beinecke, he protested his innocence.
 It was not until his court appearance a year later (June 22, 2006) that he confessed to having stolen a total of 97 maps from six institutions — Boston Public Library, Harvard University (Houghton Library), Newberry Library (in Chicago), New York Public Library (the Rare Book and Map Divisions), and Yale University (Beinecke Library and the Sterling Memorial Library) in the United States, as well as the British Library in London.
-At the time of his arrest, the British Library had already identified him as a suspect and was about to call in the police.
-Smiley originally said he had been stealing maps for approximately seven years but later reduced that figure to four years.

 In August 2015, Ronald Grim, a curator of the Boston Public Library, traveled to an antiquities dealer in New York to confirm what he recognized to be a map stolen from the library years prior.
-It was a rare map advertised in that New York antiques dealer’s summer catalog, and had been created by explorer Samuel de Champlain in 1612.
+It was a rare map advertised in that New York antiques dealer's summer catalog, and had been created by explorer Samuel de Champlain in 1612.
 It provided a description of the New England coast and what would later become Canada.
 According to library records, the map was last seen by Forbes Smiley inside the library on January 2, 2003.
 A photograph of the map taken by the library in 1992 was key in proving the map was owned by the Boston Public Library, and after months of legal wrangling it was finally returned.

-The recovery of the Champlain map led to discussions on whether Smiley (still living on Martha’s Vineyard) stole more maps than recorded, and what more can be done to recover them.
+The recovery of the Champlain map led to discussions on whether Smiley (still living on Martha's Vineyard) stole more maps than recorded, and what more can be done to recover them.